jarden-digital/jarden-digital.github.io/README.md

-# Jarden Wealth Image Repository
+# Jarden Digital Image Repository

 This repository is used to provide static hosting for images in production.
 We should replace this with a proper CDN and deployment process (or something).

 ## License

-All images in this repository are owned by Jarden Wealth.
+All images in this repository are owned by Jarden Digital.
 Unauthorized use is prohibited.

-© Jarden Wealth 2024
+© Jarden Digital 2024

 ## Contact